Every outside midfielder should have the same mindset, take him on, take him on, take him on.

 3. Quality Varied Service (early balls, driven crosses and through balls)

-5. Ability to dot the “i” in the final third
+5. Ability to dot the “i” in the final third and finish half chances

 The position can get quite frustrating at times when it seems the play is all on the opposite side.
 No matter what side you play it seems the ball is always a mile away from you.